The Biden administration wants to finally deal with our lead pipe problem

 In the 1970s, nearly 90% of children in the U.S. ages 1 to 5 had blood lead levels above 10 micrograms per deciliter of blood, which then was the “level of concern” under federal health guidelines.
 Today, according to Centers for Disease Control and Prevention officials, roughly 2% of U.S. children have elevated blood lead levels.

-This decline is a public health success story – but researchers estimate that about 500,000 U.S. children still have elevated blood lead levels.
+This decline is a public health success story—but researchers estimate that about 500,000 U.S. children still have elevated blood lead levels.
 In 2012 the CDC adopted a new blood lead “reference value” of 5 micrograms per deciliter or above, which identifies children in the highest 2.5% of those tested for lead in their blood.

 Health experts widely agree that there is no known “safe” blood lead concentration.
 And as long as lead water pipes remain in service, children and families are vulnerable.